Table Etiquette

 No!

 All you have to do is to know what habits you need to replace and what habits you need to acquire.
-According to the experts, an action becomes a habit in less than 30 days if you do this action regularly, so, if you practice good table manners every time you eat, whether you are alone or not, it will become second nature in you in a very short time.
+According to the experts, an action becomes a habit in less than thirty days if you do this action regularly, so, if you practice good table manners every time you eat, whether you are alone or not, it will become second nature in you in a very short time.
+Think about what a short time thirty days are in relation to having a lifetime of being comfortable with others at meal time.

 So, next time you have a meal, practice good etiquette.
 The rewards are endless…